telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/how-to-pass-values-to-report-parameters.md

 ## Pass values to report parameters

->tip All path references in the described steps should be adapted according             to your project setup.
+> All path references in the described steps should be adapted according             to your project setup.
 For more information please refer to the MSDN article              [ASP.NET Web Project Paths](http://msdn.microsoft.com/en-us/library/ms178116.aspx)

 1. We are going to use one of our demo Visual Studio reports.
 For this purpose the demo ReportLibrary project should be built beforehand (see below).
 Create a new ASP.NET MVC 4+ Empty Project and add reference to *[TelerikReporting_InstallDir]\Examples\CSharp|VB\ReportLibrary\bin\[configuration directory]\CSharp|VB.ReportLibrary.dll* .
 The exact [configuration directory] name depends on the project 'Build' configuration.
 It could be 'Debug', 'Release', etc.